Americans warier of US government surveillance: AP-NORC poll

 About two-thirds of Americans continue to be opposed to the possibility of warrantless U.S. government monitoring of telephone calls, emails and text messages made within the U.S. Though the National Security Agency is focused on surveillance abroad, it does have the ability to collect the communications of Americans as they’re in touch with someone outside the country who is a target of government surveillance.

 About half are opposed to government monitoring of internet searches, including those by U.S. citizens, without a warrant.
-About a quarter are opposed and 2 in 10 hold neither opinion.
+About a quarter are in favor and 2 in 10 hold neither opinion.
 Roughly half supported the practice a decade ago.

 The ambivalence over government surveillance practices was laid bare last year when the Senate came one vote short of approving a proposal to prevent federal law enforcement from obtaining internet browsing information or search history without seeking a warrant.
 Also last year, Democrats pulled from the House floor legislation to extend certain surveillance authorities after then-President Donald Trump and Republicans turned against the measure and ensured its defeat.